Iskandar of Perak: Sultan of Perak

-He was made Raja Bendahara in 1918 during the reign of his elder half- brother, Sultan Abdul Jalil Nasiruddin Muhtaram Shah.
+He was made Raja Bendahara (Deputy Crown Prince) in 1918 during the reign of his elder half-brother, Sultan Abdul Jalil Nasiruddin Muhtaram Shah.
 He ascended the throne in November 1918 following the death of his brother.

+Sultan Iskandar was a major advocate of decentralizing the Federated Malay States and even visited the Colonial Office in August 1924 to espouse his views.

+For a short time, he resided at the Istana Lembah (the construction of which was started by Tukang Sofian after the great flood of 1926 and completed in 1931) until the Istana Iskandariah was completed in 1933.

-It was during his reign that the Dinding and Pulau Pangkor territories were returned by the British in 1935.
+In 1935 the British returned Dinding and Pulau Pangkor to Perak.
 Prior to that, both territories were administered as part of the Straits Settlements.

-Sultan Iskandar was a major advocate of decentralization in the Federated Malay States and even visited the Colonial Office in August 1924 to espouse his views.

-For a short time, he resided at Istana Lembah (which was built by Tukang Sofian after the great flood of 1926 and completed in 1931) whilst the Istana Iskandariah was being built and later be completed in 1933.

-After a short illness, He died at Istana Iskandariah on 14 August 1938.
+Sultan Iskandar died at the Istana Iskandariah on 14 August 1938 after a short illness.
 He was interred at the Al-Ghufran Royal Mausoleum at Bukit Chandan with the posthumous title Marhum Kaddasullah.
-He was succeeded by his brother-in-law, Abdul Aziz al-Muʽtasim Billah Shah.
+He was succeeded by his brother-in-law and paternal second cousin, Abdul Aziz al-Muʽtasim Billah Shah.